For any local business, reaching out to potential clients in the area is crucial for success and growth.

 g) Call-To-Action (CTA)

 Give users a sense of direction by creating a relevant call-to-action (CTA).
-This will help increase the number of pages people visit on your website while encouraging them to take action by either downloading or signing up.
+This will help increase the number of pages people visit on your website while encouraging them to take action by downloading or signing up.

 These behavioural signals will increase your local SEO ranking as people spend more time on your business or company website.
 You may include a click-to-call button on your contact page to direct users to your business phone number.